Flatwater Paddling – Whitewater Santee

 Flatwater Paddling

 The salt, brackish, fresh or black water of the Santee Basin is perhaps best explored by kayak or stand-up paddle board.
-The Cooper, Santee, and Wando rivers provide freshwater access to the main channels of the River Basin, and numerous tributaries and creeks wind through the vast stretches of public land in Francis Marion National Forest.
+The Cooper, Santee, and Wando rivers provide freshwater access to the main channels of the River Basin, and numerous tributaries and creeks wind through vast stretches of public land.
 Cape Romain National Wildlife Refuge and the Santee Coastal Reserve both feature paddling access along the Intracoastal Waterway fostering the exploration of a multitude of creeks and inlets along the coast.

 The Santee River Basin has more miles of established blue trails than anywhere in the southeastern United States.
 These same waterways were used for hundreds of years as the principle means of travel in the area and offer access to abundant wildlife viewing, kayak fishing, birding, and overnight camping for recreational users in the region.